 A must for breakfast, this place serves the best hot chocolate and churros in the world since 1894.
-Just across from the main entrance and the big queue of people waiting, there is a second store.
+Just across from the main entrance and the big queue of people waiting, there is also a second store.
 Same product, same taste without the wait.

-What to order: of course Hot Chocolate and Churros.
-Do try the Porra: it is bigger and thicker than a churro with a slight yeasty taste, our favorite.
+What to order: Of course Hot Chocolate and Churros.
+Do try the Porra; it is bigger and thicker than a churro with a slight yeasty taste, our favorite.

-What to order: the one and only Napolitana de Chocolate.
+What to order: The one and only Napolitana de Chocolate.

 What to order: Tortel.
 Visually a badly made bagel and really nothing special but ironically one of the best pastries we have ever eaten.
 Don’t judge a book by its cover here.
 The Tortel is a wonderful fine soft almond paste wrapped in flaky soft bread pastry.

-Las tortillas de Gabino
+Las Tortillas de Gabino

 The Spanish tortilla in Spain is a big deal.
 Everyone has their favorite and the dish has become its own religion with people all worshipping a different standard.
 Some like it runny, some overcooked, some more potato, some less.
 We have tried them all but the ones served here are different, delicious and worth worshipping.

 Listen, we don’t love eating liver, kidney, hearts and weird bits but…there are exceptions.
-This place crafts absolutely delicious luxurious dishes from the less glamorous parts.
+This place crafts absolutely delicious luxurious dishes from these less glamorous parts.
 Unexpected, unrivaled.
 It hooked a Michelin star for how well things are done.

 What to order: Try the #heart #duck # raspberry dish.
 Best version of duck you will ever try.

 What to order: Queen shellfish Paella.
 Get them to put it right on the table and not serve it up for you in the back.
-The experience of eating right out of the hot pan is magic.
+The experience of eating right out of the hot pan is magical.